rackerlabs/design-system/_docs/style/text-conventions/writing-guidelines.md

 When writing labels, consider the following guidelines:

 - Label content areas concisely.
-Use fewer words in a label to help the scannability of the content on a page.
+Use fewer words in a label to help the scanability of the content on a page.
 - Write accurate labels that reflect the content the label introduces.
 - Write descriptive labels.
 Descriptive labels communicate better with users than non-descriptive labels.
 - Use parallel construction when labeling the sections of a control panel.